Nurat-coder/data-analysis-portfolio-project1/README.md

-# 🛒 Retail Store Sales Analysis Dashboard
+### Retail Store Sales Analysis Dashboard
-# 🚀 Project Overview
+## Project Overview

-As part of my growing journey into data analysis, I took on the challenge of transforming raw sales data into valuable business insights using nothing but Microsoft Excel.
-This project simulates a real-world scenario where a retail company needs help understanding performance across multiple product categories, channels, and time periods.
-My goal?
-Use Excel to deliver clarity, storytelling, and strategy.
+This data analysis aims to provide insights into the revenue trends, product performance, customer behavior and sales channels of a company over the past 3 years.
+By analyzing various aspects of the sales data, we seek to identify trends, make data driven recommendations and gain deeper understanding of the company's performance.
 ---

 ## 📊 Dashboard